codes-sameera/clock/README.md

 # clock
-Simple application that outputs the time is a human format- i.e., in words
+Simple application that outputs the time in a human format- i.e., in words

 ### Features
 - CLI for returning the current time as "Human Friendly Text" **(Objective 1)**